 Spirulina: Nutrient-Dense Superfood

 Spirulina is one of Nature’s most perfect foods because of its dense nutrient content.
-Studies conducted by NASA found that 1 kg of spirulina was the nutritional equivalent to 10 kg of assorted vegetables.
+Studies conducted by NASA found that 1 kg of it is the nutritional equivalent to 10 kg of assorted vegetables.
 Spirulina has been studied for its beneficial effects on allergies, diabetes, sports performance, and a healthy digestive system.

 Spirulina was discovered by Spanish conquistadors during their conquests of South America.
 But this microscopic blue-green alga, or cyanobacteria, has been on the planet for the past 3.6 billion years.
-Many indigenous peoples including the Aztecs and Mayans ate spirulina as a regular part of their diet, but it wasn’t until NASA chose spirulina to enrich the diets of astronauts in the late 1970s that the superfood gained more worldwide attention.
+Many indigenous peoples including the Aztecs and Mayans ate spirulina as a regular part of their diet, but it wasn’t until NASA chose this superfood to enrich the diets of astronauts in the late 1970s that it gained more worldwide attention.

 Spirulina and inflammation

-The anti-inflammatory and antihistamine properties of spirulina have been well researched.
+Its anti-inflammatory and antihistamine properties have been well researched.
 In one study, levels of inflammatory marking cytokines were measured and the researchers found that spirulina significantly reduced interleukin-4 levels by 32%.

 Spirulina provides gamma linolenic acid (GLA) which helps regulate the pro-inflammatory and anti-inflammatory prostaglandins.
 In an allergic response, the body will increase the pro-inflammatory prostaglandins.
 GLA raises levels of the anti-inflammatory prostaglandins, thus helping to reduce inflammation.